AntonPopoff/android-color-wheel/README.md

 ```

 If you want to change an intermediate color programmatically you can use `GradientSeekBar.offset` property.
 This value is always within
-the range from `0f` to `1f` and shows how close an intermediate color to a start or an end color.
+the range from `0f` to `1f` and shows how close an intermediate color to a start or end color.

 #### Alpha